dimsuz/etg-model-generator/README.md

 }
 ```

 Reactive properties are recognized based on the returned LCE state type.
-To tell the processor about this type you'll need to provide it with 3 annotated function-constructors, for example:
+To tell the processor about this type you'll need to provide it with a factory which knows how to create instances of LCE state:

 ```kotlin
 data class LceState<C>(